-- Heterosexuality: attraction and sex with opposite gender (i.e. male with female)
+- Heterosexuality: attraction and sex with the opposite gender (i.e. male with female)

 - Bisexuality: attraction and sex with either gender (i.e. male with either male/female)

-- Homosexuality: attraction and sex with same gender (i.e. male with male)
+- Homosexuality: attraction and sex with the same gender (i.e. male with male)

 - Asexuality: lack of sexual attraction to anyone

 The social construction of gender refers to social norms, expectations, and roles assigned to each gender many times even before they are born.
 The gender roles can shape the expectations of “proper” behavior.

 Society tends to predefine the characteristics of each gender: